johanstuijt66/lego-grid/README.md

   box-sizing: border-box;
 }
 ```
+As you can see, below 550px the grid falls apart and all div's will render below each other at 100% width.

-And still we are not done yet!
+But we are not done yet!

-The WIDTH's of the columns are OK now, but the HEIGHT's will vary, depending on the content that is put inside each column.
-Somehow, i must force the content to have a certain apsect ratio (look back at the first image in this README, it contains contents with aspect ratio's 1:1, 2:1 and the yellow one at the bottom is 1:2).
+The width's of the columns are OK now, but the *height's* may vary, depending on the content that is put inside each column.
+Somehow, i must force the content to have a certain apsect ratio (look back at the first image above, it contains content blocks with aspect ratio's 1:1, 2:1 and the yellow one at the bottom is 1:2).

-After some searching on the web i found again that `padding` can really be your friend:
+After some searching on the web i found that `padding` (again) can really be your friend:
 ```
 <div class="aspect-ratio aspect-ratio-1-1">
   <div>
     (content)
   </div>
 </div>

+css:
+.aspect-ratio {
+  position: relative;
+}

+.aspect-ratio-1-1 {
+  padding-bottom: 100%;
+}

+.aspect-ratio > div {
+  position: absolute;
+  top: 0;
+  left: 0;
+  right: 0;
+  bottom: 0;
+  overflow: hidden; /* or scroll if you like */
+}
 ```
-In CSS, let the `aspect-ratio` div have `position: relative`, and the inner-div `position: absolute`.
-Then, give the `aspect-ration-1-1` div `padding-bottom: 100%`.
-This will make this div a square one.
-Position the inner-div with `top: 0; left: 0; right: 0; bottom: 0` and your content will sit inside a nice square.
-Add `overflow: hidden` to the inner-div, so that its content cannot break things (you could also use `overflow: scroll`).
+The `padding-bottom` forces the outer div to become as high as it is wide.
+The inner div is positioned absolute and laid over the outer div. `Overflow: hidden` prevents content sticking out.

-So finally, i let my Skeletongrid class wrap each piece of content like so:
+So finally, Skeletongrid will wrap each piece of content like this:
 ```
 <div class="element">
   <div class="$css">